 M41 Walker Bulldog

-The T71 at tier 7 shifts you into more of a damage dealer and less of a spotter.
-The T71 sports an auto-loader which allows you to output a lot of your damage upfront and then run away to cover your long reload.
-The downside of this tank however is that due to the penetration/accuracy of the 76mm’s it sports you often are not capable of reaching that damage potential.
-You are also very lightly protected and are not able to always sit out to unload the entire clip without sustaining a lot of damage.
-At tier 8 the T69 sacrifices some mobility and is much larger than the T71 but gains a much better gun.
-The T69 does lack some penetration with it’s AP rounds(top gun especially) and relies on HEAT to deal with most tier 8+ tanks frontally but if you can fork out the credits it is a fierce tank.
-Both the T71 and T69 suffer from guns that seem practical but suffer from penetration/accuracy and needing to expose themselves to use their clip.
+The T69 sacrifices some mobility and is much larger than the T71 before it.
+However, it gains a much better gun compared to the T71..
+The T69 does lack some penetration with it’s AP rounds(top gun especially) and relies on HEAT to deal with most tier 8+ tanks frontally.
+If you can fork out the credits it is a fierce tank.
+The T69 suffers from guns that seem practical but suffer from penetration/accuracy and needing to expose themselves to use their clip.

 The T54E1 at tier 9 greatly increases the size of the tank you will be playing while adding a touch of armor onto it(mobility is good for it’s size though).
 The armor isn’t great but is capable of semi-protecting it against lower tier tanks at tier 7 and some tier 8’s.
 The selling point of the T54E1 is it’s 390 damage auto-loader which can cripple a tank very quickly.
 The downside?
 Like previous tanks the standard AP round lacks penetration which can make it difficult to achieve that potential damage unless you fork out the credits for premium rounds.